Recap: Commentary from Last Reader Poll

 All this was said to encourage you!
 One day you will be free from panic and anxiety!
 Yes, one day you will not be consumed with the thoughts of your illness, wondering if you will ever feel “normal” again.
 And most likely, it will come as a pleasant surprise…it did for me!

-Check back in a few weeks for the latest articles to be added to our website.
-In the meantime, check out our Product Preview tab on the menu bar to look at our products that can help get you or someone you know free from panic!
-And don't forget to sign up at our "Registration Form" on the Homepage to receive monthly e-mail messages from Angela to encourage and inspire you.
+Check back for the latest articles to be added to our website.
+In the meantime, check out our Online Store tab on the menu bar to look at our products that can help get you or someone you know free from panic!
+And don't forget to sign up at our "Registration Form" on the Homepage to receive e-mail messages from Angela to encourage and inspire you.